Los Prietos

 Directions

 From Highway 101 in Santa Barbara, turn east onto Highway 154 and continue about 11 miles.
-Turn right onto Paradise Road and travel about 3 miles to the campground.
+Turn onto Paradise Road and travel about 3 miles to the campground.

 Amenities